top of page

 • 28% on the amount above that

 6. Compare the AMT to your regular tax.
-If AMT is higher, you owe the difference as additional tax.
+If AMT is higher, you owe the difference on top of your regular tax.

 *This calculator uses simplified assumptions and does not account for State taxes, multiple ISO exercises, or all filing statuses.